Zapatitos Blancos: One Rhyme, Three Processes:

 These activities do not have to involve standardized Western notation, though they could!
 This will depend on where students are in their process of linking aural awareness to visual representation of sounds.

-Experience 1: Movement exploration
+Experience 1: Movement Exploration

 In the first experience we’ll introduce students to the B section of the rhyme, and explore shoe movements that we’ll build on later.
 Everything is predicated on an initial experience of speaking the rhyme and playing the game.